Arctic fox walks more than 2,700 miles from Norway to Canada

 COPENHAGEN, Denmark (AP) — Norwegian researchers say an arctic fox has walked from northern Norway to Canada’s far north, a distance of 4,415 kilometers (2,737 miles), in 76 days.

-The Norwegian Polar Institute says the young female fox left Norway’s Svalbard archipelago on March 1 and reached Canada’s Ellesmere Island on Monday by way of Greenland.
+The Norwegian Polar Institute says the young female fox left Norway’s Svalbard archipelago on March 1, 2018 and reached Canada’s Ellesmere Island by way of Greenland on July 1, 2018.

 The institute says the trek is among the longest recorded for an arctic fox.

-Note: This story has been corrected to show the fox’s long walk took place in 2018, not 2019.